-Born in Newcastle in 1975, Kirrily studied at Canberra and Glasgow Schools of Art, graduating with a BAVA (Hons) in 1997, and completed a Curatorial Masters degree at the University of Melbourne in 2003.
-She was awarded the Harold Wright Scholarship to study the prints & drawings collection of the British Museum, London in 2005.
-Kirrily has been exhibiting since 1995 and her work is held in numerous private collections, as well as the collections of Australian National University, ACT; Latrobe Regional Gallery, VIC; Warrnambool Art Gallery, VIC; Moreland City Council, Melbourne, VIC; and Wollongong University, NSW.
+Born in Newcastle, Australia, Kirrily studied at Canberra and Glasgow Schools of Art, graduating with a BAVA (Hons) in 1997.
+She also completed a Curatorial Masters degree at the University of Melbourne in 2003.
+Kirrily was awarded the Harold Wright Scholarship to study the prints & drawings collection of the British Museum, London in 2005.
+In 2017 Kirrily completed a Diploma of Law (Collection Management) through the Institute of Art & Law, UK.

 Kirrily has been exhibiting since 1995; with curated exhibitions including On Stillness, Newcastle Art Gallery 2020; Landmarks, Counihan Gallery, Melbourne 2016, I Spy: Windows and Doors in Art, Lake Macquarie City Art Gallery, NSW 2014; Shelved, Dear Patti Smith, Melbourne 2011; The Monobrow Show, Hell Gallery, Melbourne 2008 and Depth Of Field, Monash University Museum of Art, Melbourne 2003.
 She has also held regular commercial exhibitions at Gallerysmith, Melbourne and Beaver Galleries Canberra since 2001, and her work is held in numerous private collections, as well as the collections of Australian National University, ACT; Latrobe Regional Gallery, VIC; Moreland City Council, Melbourne, VIC; Newcastle Art Gallery, NSW; Warrnambool Art Gallery, VIC; and Wollongong University, NSW.